Kick Bad Habits and Distractions to do Something Meaningful in Your Life

 Professional Guidance to Keep You on Your Path to Change

-- Dual diagnosis therapy – Addiction to drugs, alcohol, and behavioral disorders is often linked to deep-rooted mental health disorders.
+• Dual diagnosis therapy – Addiction to drugs, alcohol, and behavioral disorders is often linked to deep-rooted mental health disorders.
 This method isolates the underlying issue (childhood trauma, loss) that causes addiction to compensate for or fill a certain emptiness.
-Once your are familiar with the underlying cause of behavioral addiction, it becomes easier to treat.
+Once you are familiar with the underlying cause of behavioral addiction, it becomes easier to treat.

 Mentoring for Positive Changes